Gallery Matchbox Colour charts Scale calculator Links

 Painting was done using Tamiya acrylics, Humbrol enamels, oils for the washes and Mig pigments for the dust and mud.

-Latest Matchbox addition: Humber Mk.
+Matchbox addition: Humber Mk.
 II (PK-75)

 First introduced in 1941, the Humber Armoured Car was first used as a light, mobile reconnaissance vehicle and as such were often in action.
 A total of 5,400 Humber armoured cars were produced.